zinrai/rest-compare/README.md

 # restcompre

-`restcompare` helps you verify that configuration data is consistent across different environments or deployments.
+`rest-compare` helps you verify that configuration data is consistent across different environments or deployments.
 It fetches JSON data from two REST API endpoints, optionally extracts specific sections using a JSON path, and compares them while ignoring specified keys.

 ## Features